top of page

 How do I practice engaging content marketing on social media?

 The biggest difference between social media marketing and marketing on Google is that social media allows you to directly engage and interact with customers and clients.
-Aside from replying to comments and messages, Use tools like polls, Q&A stickers, or live streams to spark discussions.
+Aside from replying to comments and messages, use tools like polls, Q&A stickers, or live streams to spark discussions and incorporate interactive elements to enhance audience engagement.

 For example, a travel agency might host a live session on Instagram to answer audience questions about planning trips, or a food brand might encourage followers to share their favorite recipes using a branded hashtag.